zoom/zoomapps-sample-js/README.md

 ## Contribution

-Please send pull requests and issues to this project for any issues or suggestions that you have!
+Please send pull requests and issues to this project for any problems or suggestions that you have!

+### Keeping secrets secret

+The application will use loaded data instead of pure environment variables.
+This adds an extra layer of protection for secrets while developing.
+In a production environment, you should use a Secret Manager from your hosting platform instead.

+The [.env](.env) file should never be part of a commit or merge request and is automatically ignored by git after running one of the following:

+1. `npm install`
+2. `npm run prepare`
+3. `npm run compose`
+4. `gen-secrets.sh`

 ### Code Style

-This project uses prettier and eslint to enforce style and protect against coding errors along with a pre-commit git hook to ensure files pass linting prior to commit.
+This project uses prettier and eslint to enforce style and protect against coding errors along with a pre-commit git hook ([husky](https://typicode.github.io/husky/#/)) to ensure files pass checks prior to commit.

 ### Testing

-At this time there are no e2e or unit tests
+At this time there are no e2e or unit tests.

 ## Need help?

 If you're looking for help, try [Developer Support](https://devsupport.zoom.us) or our [Developer Forum](https://devforum.zoom.us).
 Priority support is also available with [Premier Developer Support](https://zoom.us/docs/en-us/developer-support-plans.html) plans.